Download Full Text (322 KB)

 I was advised by your office that the med. cert. might be postponed until you should be good enough to indicate where I should present myself for physical examination and that the questionnaire need not be delayed until I should secure a photograph to accompany it.

-Meanwhile, with much appreciation of your courtesy and of that of the officers of your staff, I hold myself entirely at your disposition and try to remain, with [illegible] thanks,
+Meanwhile, with much appreciation of your courtesy and of that of the officers of your staff, I hold myself entirely at your disposition and try to remain, with renewed thanks,

 Yours very faithfully,